localpreservation/localpreservation.github.io/_resources/architectural-character.md

 There are many other facets of an historic building besides its functional type, its materials or construction or style that contribute to its historic qualities or significance.
 Some of these qualities are feelings conveyed by the sense of time and place or in buildings associated with events or people.
 A complete understanding of any property may require documentary research about its style, construction, function, its furnishings or contents; knowledge about the original builder, owners, and later occupants; and knowledge about the evolutionary history of the building.
 Even though buildings may be of historic, rather than architectural significance, it is their tangible elements that embody its significance for association with specific events or persons and it is those tangible elements both on the exterior and interior that should be preserved.

-Therefore, the approach taken in this Brief is limited to **identifying those visual and tangible aspects of the historic building**.
+Therefore, the approach taken in this resource is limited to **identifying those visual and tangible aspects of the historic building**.
 While this may aid in the planning process for carrying out any ongoing or new use or restoration of the building, this approach is not a substitute for developing an understanding about the significance of an historic building and the district in which it is located.
 If the various materials, features and spaces that give a building its visual character are not recognized and preserved, then essential aspects of its character may be damaged in the process of change.

 A building's character can be irreversibly damaged or changed in many ways, for example, by inappropriate repointing of the brickwork, by removal of a distinctive side porch, by changes to the window sash, by changes to the setting around the building, by changes to the major room arrangements, by the introduction of an atrium, by painting previously unpainted woodwork, etc.

 # Three-Step Process to Identify the Visual Character

-This Brief outlines a three-step approach that can be used by anyone to identify those materials, features and spaces that contribute to the visual character of a building.
+This resource outlines a three-step approach that anyone can use to identify those materials, features and spaces that contribute to the visual character of a building.
 This approach involves:

 1. first [examining the building from afar](#step-1-identify-the-overall-visual-aspects) to understand its overall setting and architectural context;
 2. then [moving up very close](#step-2-visual-character-at-close-range) to appreciate its materials and the craftsmanship and surface finishes evident in these materials;